-A new, great social scandal looms on the horizon.
-Second a report released by Bloomberg, Facebook allegedly paid "hundreds" of contractors to transcribe our audio messages from our conversations.
+A new, great social scandal is on the horizon.
+According to a report released by Bloomberg, Facebook allegedly paid "hundreds" of contractors to transcribe our audio messages from our conversations.

 All this without making it clear enough how these audio clips of our conversations would be recorded.